 The foot switch can be used to control the motorized sectioning process.
 It also has a function that is similar to the emergency stop function.

 Caution!
+In additi buttons of

 In addition to the foot switch, all control panel functions and all buttons on the instrument continue to be active.